Queue#

 Best practices#

-• Prefer Spsc whenever the producer/consumer pattern allows it — it has zero atomic contention
+• Prefer Spsc whenever the producer/consumer pattern allows it — zero atomic contention

 • Use Mpsc when multiple threads feed a single processing thread